fabianschuiki/asic-cell-composer/README.md

 # Phalanx

-This is *Phalanx* an open source ASIC cell layout composer.
+This is *Phalanx*, an open source ASIC cell layout composer.
 It creates new standard cells by composing existing cells, raw GDS data, routes, and custom geometry.
 Timing and energy characteristics of the new cell are derived from its constituent parts.
 Phalanx reads and writes GDS, LEF, and LIB files.
 Additionally, it supports basic plotting of cell geometries.

 ## Building